top of page

 Two thoughts continually ran through my head as I strode into what would be manna from heaven for live theatre fans.
 1, that I could not be a museum curator (that is the thought that is always going through my head when I visit a museum).
 And 2, How fortunate that I live in New York, that I have such access to a marvelous, unique experience.
 An experience that people travel from all over the world to see.
 An experience that I can see almost every week if I wanted to (if I sacrificed other expenses, mind you).

 We know that live theatre did not begin in New York City.
 Live theatre was not invented here.
 But, if I may be so bold and arrogant, I can state this: like so many other aspects of life and culture, live theatre is most certainly perfected here.
-Even as new shows are conceived, developed and produced elsewhere, it is in this small area of Manhattan (compared to the rest of the city), that is the center of live theatre.
+Even as new shows are conceived, developed and produced elsewhere, it is in this small area of Manhattan that is the center of live theatre.
 It is a word that is a street name, a concept, a location, a dream: Broadway.

 Broadway is not one theatre: it is a collection of theaters that is located within the Theater District of Manhattan.
 Although there is a street called Broadway, most of the theaters are located on the side streets.
 The Theater district is roughly from West 41st Street to 65th Street.
 After West 53rd Street, there aren't that many theaters.
 Lincoln Center counts as one of the Broadway theaters and that is at West 65th Street.